 Our research shows how credit earnings volatility can impact share price performance for financial institutions.
 Results demonstrate that a 1.0% increase in credit earnings volatility is associated with a 15.6 bps decrease in equity value.
 When exploring earnings volatility components, we find that a 1.0% increase in the volatility of change in loss allowance leads to a 6.0 bps decrease in equity value, while a 1.0% increase in the volatility of net charge-offs plus write-downs leads to a 10.5 bps decrease in equity value.
 These findings suggest that credit portfolio risk management strategies can effectively reduce credit earnings volatility without decreasing income, helping to increase shareholder value.
 Studies show that earnings volatility can increase significantly under CECL and IFRS 9, which makes this research and conclusions very pertinent.

 Our portfolio strategy minimizes ex-ante portfolio earnings volatility while targeting expected income at the benchmark level.
 We test the effectiveness of the strategy using both U.S. and European portfolios.
 For the U.S. portfolios, we use historical bank portfolio data from Moody’s CRD database as benchmarks.
-We find that the optimized portfolios constructed under the strategy can reduce the realized earnings volatility by 32% on average, suggesting a 4.9% increase in equity value based.
+We find that the optimized portfolios constructed under the strategy can reduce the realized earnings volatility by 32% on average.
 In addition, the volatility of default loss and loss allowance are both much smaller for the optimized portfolios.
 Specifically, the realized volatility of default loss is reduced by 63%, and the realized volatility of change in loss allowance is reduced by 67%, suggesting an increase in equity value of 6.6% and 4.0%, respectively.
 For the European portfolios, we construct the benchmark portfolio using data from public European firms in Moody’s CreditEdge database.
 The optimized portfolio constructed under the portfolio strategy effectively reduces the volatility of default loss and loss allowance by 59% and 35%, respectively, implying an increase of 6.2% and 2.1% in equity value.

 Our findings illustrate that these specific credit risk management strategies add value, helping to achieve stable performance.
 The value generated can be significant.